luismayta/learn-kotlin/docs/contributing.md

 # How To Contribute

-Contributions to base-learn-template are welcome.
+Contributions to learn-kotlin are welcome.

 Feel free to use all of the contribution options:

-- Contribute to base-learn-template repositories on [GitHub](https://github.com/luismayta/base-learn-template).
+- Contribute to learn-kotlin repositories on [GitHub](https://github.com/luismayta/learn-kotlin).
 See [Git flow](./contribute/github-flow.md).

 ## Getting Started